What is Bladder Pain?

 - Urinary tract infection: This condition is mainly caused due to the presence of bacteria in any area of the urinary tract.
 It most commonly affects women, and when left untreated can cause serious complications.

-- Interstitial cystitis: Also known as painful bladder syndrome, it is a chronic condition characterized by inflammation and irritation of the urinary bladder.
+- Interstitial cystitis: Also known as painful bladder syndrome, it is a chronic condition characterized by painful urination or bladder discomfort without a clear source.

 - Bladder cancer: This is the abnormal growth of cells in the muscles, the lining of the bladder, or the innermost layer of the bladder tissue.